Cheap Thrills: 30+ Drop-in Play Spaces for NJ Kids That Cost $15 or Less

 While this center offers preschool and wrap-around classes, weekday open gym offers a ball pit, slides, tunnels, swings, and other gym equipment make it a great place to spend the afternoon when it's too cold or hot to play outside.

 Kids ages 3 and under can drop in for creative play and storytime at the Philly Art Center for just $5.

 Philly Art Center Creative Playgroup — Cherry Hill

 $5 per child

 This bright, airy space offers a fun and creative environment for babies through preschoolers (and their caretakers) to play and socialize.
 Weekly themes and art projects are inspired by the book of the week.
 Come in and get settled for storytime at 11am.
 Plenty of art and sensory activities are on hand for tiny tots and toddlers to enjoy before and after the reading.

 Looking to socialize with your neighbors while your kids play?
-Search Meetup for a local family group, such as SOMA Families, where for a small yearly membership fee you can partake in invite-only playgroups and special events right in your own backyard.
+Search Meetup for a local family group where for a small yearly membership fee you can partake in invite-only playgroups and special events right in your own backyard.

 Unless noted, photos courtesy of the play spaces